Talks & meetings

 9thRadley – Mike Evans “The Fitzharry’s Estate – from medieval knights to atomic spies”.
 Church of St James the Great, 7:30pm.

-16thBicester – Simon Wenham “Poverty, Pestilence & Public Health in Victorian Britain”.
+16thBicester – Simon Wenham “Poverty, Pestilence and Public Health in Victorian Britain”.
 Clifton Centre, Ashdene Road, 7:30pm.

 23rdMarcham – Peter Barker “Birds of Otmoor”.
 Marcham Centre, Barrow Close, 7:15pm.